+353-1-416-8900REST OF WORLD

 • ID: 5640245

 Smart metering is widely regarded as the cornerstone for future smart grids and is currently being deployed all over the developed world, with a growing number of large-scale initiatives now also being launched in developing countries.
-Asia-Pacific constitutes the world’s largest metering market by far with more than 1.6 billion electricity and gas customers - more than North America and Europe combined.
-Annual demand for electricity meters in the region is in the range of 110-180 million units, of which China accounts for roughly half.
+Asia-Pacific constitutes the world’s largest metering market by far with more than 1.8 billion electricity and gas customers - more than North America and Europe combined.
+Annual demand for electricity meters in the region is in the range of 130-180 million units, of which China accounts for roughly half.
 The region saw a wave of massive smart metering projects being launched during the first half of the past decade and several utilities in the region are now preparing for rollouts of second-generation meters to take off, driven by new smart meter functionalities and smart energy use cases.
 Other markets in South and Southeast Asia are on the other hand just beginning their smart metering journeys, following in the footsteps of the leading markets in East Asia.

 The markets in Asia-Pacific are largely dominated by local or regional players and only a few companies such as Landis+Gyr, Itron, EDMI (Osaki Electric) and Trilliant have managed to establish a notable presence in multiple markets across the region.
-In terms of smart meter communications, domestic PLC technologies dominate the electricity markets in China and South Korea while RF mesh is the main option in Japan.
+In terms of smart meter communications, domestic PLC technologies dominate the electricity markets in China and South Korea while RF mesh is the main option in Japan, Singapore and Malaysia.
 Cellular communications has meanwhile emerged as the dominant technology in Australasia as well as in India, where RF mesh also has a significant market share.
 The LPWA technologies NB-IoT, LTE-M, LoRa and Sigfox have at the same time emerged as the favoured options for smart gas metering projects across Asia-Pacific, although major regional differences exist.

 Highlights from the report: